swift-server/swift-service-lifecycle/Sources/ServiceLifecycle/Docs.docc/How to adopt ServiceLifecycle in applications.md

 }
 ```

-The `BarService` is depending in our example on the `FofService`.
+The `BarService` is depending in our example on the `FooService`.
 A dependency between services
 is quite common and the ``ServiceRunner`` is inferring the dependencies from the order of the
 services passed to the ``ServiceRunner/init(services:configuration:logger:)``.
 Services with a higher
 index can depend on services with a lower index.
 The following example shows how this can be applied